top of page

 I thought a Kollel was only in Israel.
 Are there many Kollelim (plural of Kollel) in the world?

-In the last 50 years there has been a massive proliferation of community kollelim around the globe.
+In the last 50 years there has been a massive proliferation of community Kollelim around the globe.
 This is because there are many people who believe that access to Torah learning shouldn’t be a ‘post code lottery’.

 This proliferation of the Community Kollel has been primarily in North America which has seen Kollelim from Toronto to Texas.
 Even Las Vegas has a Community Kollel!!
 There are Kollelim in South Africa, Australia and across Europe, East and West.
-In the UK leeds, Edgware and Whitefield have a Community Kollel.
+In the UK Leeds, Edgware and Whitefield have a Community Kollel.

 Under whose auspices is the Borehamwood Kollel?